mastrodim/multicast-delay/README.md

 The above enables the video stream traffic to reach the receiver as the receiver joins the multicast tree.

-## Stopping the experiment.
+## Stopping the experiment

 After 3.5 minutes have elapsed, stop the video stream at the sender(source1) and receiver(rx) window by typing Ctrl+C in each window.
 We choose to stop the video stream after 3.5 minutes in order to avoid a loop in the video stream playback that could mix the data collected.
 Then, in each of the windows where data is captured also stop the capturing by typing Ctrl+C.

-## Converting the .pcap file to a .csv file.
+## Converting the .pcap file to a .csv file

 We will open a new sender (source1) window and type the following code: